griffio/griffio.github.io/_posts/2021-02-12-Atomic-Kotlin-Review.md

 Also, setting defaults different from Java will normally please some, like library authors but annoy new comers that don't know why they are prevented from doing something

-**Atomic Kotlin Book covers only a basic** example of Generics and Co-variance and Contra-variance - more detailed explanation - readers will have to go elsewhere
+**Atomic Kotlin Book covers a basic** example of Generics and Co-variance and Contra-variance, for more detailed explanations readers will have to go elsewhere

-Multithreading and Co-routines are not mentioned in the Book
+The importance of Testing is introduced early with the basics but advanced topics like Multithreading and Co-routines are not mentioned in the Book

 For readers new to JVM languages, they will need to know about type erasure and Kotlin's support for some kind of type capture [reification](https://kotlinlang.org/docs/inline-functions.html) at compile time